PoCInnovation/Workshops/software/22.Encore/README.md

 Find a way to get that result.

 :bulb: They are views created when initialized the database, maybe that could help you.
+You can find the `sql` file in `database/migrations/`.

 Congratz !
 You finished that workshop and build your own delivery API with [Encore framework](https://encore.dev/).